What Is Probability? Definition Step by Step

 2. Our σ-algebra F is the family of all possible subsets of Ω

-3. Let the function P defined on F take the value 0 for \varnothing , the value \frac{1}{6} for each single-element set, \frac{2}{6} for each two-element set, … and finally \frac{6}{6}=1 for the six-element set (that is, the entire set Ω)
+3. The function P defined on F takes the value 0 for \varnothing , the value \frac{1}{6} for every one-element set, \frac{2}{6} for every two-element set, … and finally \frac{6}{6}=1 for the six-element set (that is, the entire set Ω)

-I hope that after carefully reading my Lecture you have understood Kolmogorov’s definition of probability – it’s not that difficult, right? 🙂 If you would like to ask something, or if something is still not completely clear to you, I strongly encourage you to write a comment under this Lecture – it will surely help others as well.
+If you would like to ask about something or if anything is still unclear, I strongly encourage you to leave a comment under this Lecture — it will surely help others as well.

 Click here to return to the main page with probability materials